 We restricted our systems to a constrained data situation where only the parallel corpus provided by the organizers was used for training both translation and language models.
-If we compare our system to other constrained data submissions, i.e. systems that did not use additional monolingual resources for language modeling or additional external resources such as dictionaries or post-editing, our best system ranked 3rd with regard to BLEU [16] on the Intrinsic Evaluation test set (IE) for the Chinese-to-English translation subtask and 2nd for the Japanese-to-English translation subtask also on this subtask's IE test set.
+If we compare our system to other constrained data submissions, i.e. systems that did not use additional monolingual resources for language modeling or additional external resources such as dictionaries or post-editing, our best system ranked 3rd with regard to BLEU [15] for the Chinese-to-English translation subtask and 2nd for the Japanese-to-English translation subtask.